karaposu/LLMService/README.md

 -----------------

-##  Add LLM logic in your app with complience of Modern Software Engineering Principles
+##  llmservice was created to decouple and streamline LLM workflows—handling prompts, invocations, and post-processing in a clean, reusable layer

 |             |                                                                                                                                                                                |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |